Zhan Hong's page

 We spent some days in Tbilisi on the first night, and the last few days of our Georgia trip.
 After Stepantsminda, two of our buddies headed home, so it was just me and Kenneth.

-I'd recommend staying near to the old part of town (Old Tbilisi) if you can afford the extra cost.
+I'd recommend staying near to the old part of town (Old Tbilisi) if you can.
 You'll know by the cobblestone roads that you're there.
 Most of the sights to see are concentrated there, and it's relatively walkable.

 Old Tbilisi